Pappayude Swantham Appoos

-Pappayude Swantham Appoos is a 1992 Indian Malayalam-language film, written and directed by Fazil.
+Pappayude Swantham Appoos is a 1992 Indian Malayalam-language drama film, written and directed by Fazil.
 It stars Mammootty and Master Badusha while Shobana, Suresh Gopi and Seena Dadi also appeared in important supporting roles.
 The music of the movie was composed by Ilaiyaraaja.The movie explores the relationship between a father who is depressed after the death of his wife and his neglected son.
 Badusha won the 1992 Kerala State Film Award for Best Child Artist.
 The film was the commercial success at the box office and was one of the highest grossers of 1992 and played for more than 200days in theatres.